cedotal/attempter/README.md

    created after a parent object, makeAttempt must queue up the creation of the child objects after the parent object is created.
-* **getPendingWorkUnits (function, required)**: Goes to the underlying source of truth for work units and their state (usually an on-disk datbase) and returns a promise that resolves with a value equal to an array of format [member, score, member, score...] containing work units to be processed and their scores.
-The Attempter, on receiving these
+* **getPendingWorkUnits (function, required)**: Goes to the underlying source of truth for work units and their state (usually an on-disk database) and returns a promise that resolves with a value equal to an array of format [member, score, member, score...] containing work units to be processed and their scores.
+The Attempter, on receiving these, inserts them into the redis work queue.
+If the promise rejects, the Attempter instance will retry until it works.
  * Note that getPendingWorkUnits runs immediately when an Attempter is initialized, and then periodically as dictated by the reconciliationInterval option.